haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 When you engage in two-­‐‑weapon fighting, you can add your ability modifier to the damage of the second attack.
 Second Wind
 You have a limited well of stamina that you can draw on to protect yourself from harm.
 On your turn, you can use a bonus action to regain hit points equal to 1d10 + your fighter level.
 Once you use this feature, you must finish a short or long rest before you can use it again.
-         Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 24

 Action Surge
 Starting at 2nd level, you can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action on top of your regular action and a possible bonus action.